for-wintercms/wn-bloghub-plugin/DOCS.md

 ```

 ### Create Meta Fields via Backend
 Global meta fields can be created on the "Custom Meta Fields" settings page.
-Here you can define a custom meta name, the respective meta type and te meta configuration... again using Octobers [Form Fields definition syntax](https://docs.octobercms.com/3.x/element/definitions.html).
+Here you can define a custom meta name, the respective meta type and te meta configuration... again using Winters [Form Fields definition syntax](https://wintercms.com/docs/v1.2/docs/backend/forms).

 ## Blog Tags
 BlogHub provides additional blog tags, which can be created and assigned on the fly on each blog post.
 However, tags can also be additionally customized by setting a promotion flag, title, description and color.
 All of those additional values CAN be used by template designers to highlight or describe your tags or tag archive pages even better.